sindresorhus/capture-website-cli/readme.md

-    --hide-elements          Hide DOM elements matching the CSS selector (Can be set multiple times) --remove-elements        Remove DOM elements matching the CSS selector (Can be set multiple times) --click-element          Click the DOM element matching the CSS selector --module                 Inject a JavaScript module into the page.
+    --hide-elements          Hide DOM elements matching the CSS selector (Can be set multiple times) --remove-elements        Remove DOM elements matching the CSS selector (Can be set multiple times) --click-element          Click the DOM element matching the CSS selector --scroll-to-element      Scroll to the DOM element matching the CSS selector --module                 Inject a JavaScript module into the page.
 Can be inline code, absolute URL, and local file path with `.js` extension.
 (Can be set multiple times)
     --scripts                Same as `--modules`, but instead injects the code as a classic script --style                  Inject CSS styles into the page.
 Can be inline code, absolute URL, and local file path with `.css` extension.
 (Can be set multiple times)